Review: Matakauri Lodge, Queenstown – royal ascent

 Nothing is too much trouble for him, either, and at lunch, he quickly gets on my good side by pairing a 2019 Wooing Tree "blondie" with my entrée, Te Kouma bay oysters served with salmon caviar and citrus mignonette.
 I follow this with a beautiful Whitianga kingfish sashimi, while my partner opts for a Big Glory Bay salmon.

-Przyborek then marries a syrah from Martinborough’s Dry River Wines with a lamb rack from Royalburn Station, near Arrowtown.
+At dinner he marries a syrah from Martinborough’s Dry River Wines with a superb lamb rack from Royalburn Station, near Arrowtown.

 The choice of a Dry River wine isn't altogether surprising, given that the winery formed part of the Robertson family’s NZ tourism interests until they sold it last November after 20 years of ownership, preferring to focus on their hotel business.